carpentries-incubator/lesson-parallel-python/episodes/threads-and-processes.md

 There are several options to make your own routines not subjected to the GIL: fortunately, `numba` makes this very easy.

-We can force off the GIL in Numba code by setting `nogil=True` inside the `numba.jit` decorator:
+We can unlock the GIL in Numba code by setting `nogil=True` inside the `numba.jit` decorator:

 ```python
 import random